DerekTurtleRoe/ares/docs/guides/import.md

 that can be automatically applied by a "patcher" tool like [Flips].

-higan does not support soft-patching, so if you want to play a patched game in higan, you will need to use a patcher to apply it yourself, creating a new, patched copy of the game.
+ares does not support soft-patching, so if you want to play a patched game in ares, you will need to use a patcher to apply it yourself, creating a new, patched copy of the game.